 There is no electricity on the meadow.
 All of the power needed to supply lights and water pumps is generated by the sun.
 We do have 12v USB phone charging points in the camp kitchen (phone signal here is mixed), but no 240v plug sockets.

-We provide battery lanterns and solar chandeliers or wall lights in the StarDome, bell tent, shepherd’s hut, gypsy caravan and living van.
+We provide battery lanterns and solar chandeliers or wall lights in the StarDome, bell tents, and the shepherds hut and living van.
 The fire pits are lit with lanterns and tealights.
 It does get very dark on site at night so you might find it useful to bring a torch with you.

 We try to reuse ‘found things’ as much as possible on site.
 We have separate bins for general rubbish, recycling and compost.
 On average our campers generate two bags of recycling for every one bag of general waste which is fantastic!
 Food waste goes to a compost bin where we create compost for potting campsite plants and adding to the farm garden.

 We have a secure bike shed on our campsite site (takes up to six bikes) and can lend you a bicycle free of charge for an outing during your stay.
 We just have the one small child’s bike at the moment but we do also have a child seat to fit on the back of an adult bike.
 We make sure that the tires are pumped up and they are ready to go, but all of the bikes are second hand and have seen many adventures before, so we ask that you check them to make sure that you are happy before you set off.
 Storage space and cycle supplies are limited so please let us know if you would like to use these facilities when you book!
 The bike shed also contains a pump, puncture kit and bike locks.